- This is the only independent S/4HANA implementation study every published.

 The Problem with Financial Bias

-Listening to people and entities that have a financial bias in one direction or another, is generally not a good way to come to an accurate conclusion on any topic.
-However, almost every entity that provides information about S/4HANA (and SAP products generally) either draws an income directly from SAP implementation (in the case of SAP consulting companies) or is paid by SAP (as in the case of IT media entities like Forbes and ComputerWeekly).
+Listening to people and entities that have a financial bias in one direction or another, is generally not a right way to come to an accurate conclusion on any topic.
+However, almost every entity that provides information about S/4HANA (and SAP products usually) either draws an income directly from SAP implementation (in the case of SAP consulting companies) or is paid by SAP (as in the case of IT media entities like Forbes and ComputerWeekly).
 This biases the information provided in favor of SAP.

 The purpose of this study was to get to the truth of S/4HANA implementations up to this point.